Joe Cardle

 Starting his career at Port Vale in 2005, he made occasional appearances in his three years as a senior player at the club.
 Following a loan spell with Clyde in 2007, he signed with Scottish club Airdrie United in 2008, winning that year's Scottish Challenge Cup.
-The following year he moved on to Dunfermline Athletic, and helped the club to the First Division title in 2010–11.
+The following year he moved on to Dunfermline Athletic and helped the club to the First Division title in 2010–11.

-Cardle switched to Raith Rovers in March 2013, after Dunfermline Athletic hit a financial crisis.
-He helped Raith to win the Scottish Challenge Cup in 2014, and won a move to top-flight club Ross County in May 2014.
-He rejoined Dunfermline Athletic in July 2015, and helped the club to win the League One title in 2015–16.
-He signed with English non-league side AFC Fylde in July 2018 and then returned to Scotland to sign for Partick Thistle in January 2019.
-He won another League One title with Partick Thistle in 2020–21, before joining Kelty Hearts.
-He was named on the PFA Scotland Team of the Year for the second time after Hearts won the Scottish League Two title at the end of the 2021–22 season.
+Cardle switched to Raith Rovers in March 2013 after Dunfermline Athletic hit a financial crisis.
+He helped Raith win the Scottish Challenge Cup in 2014 and won a move to top-flight club Ross County in May 2014.
+He rejoined Dunfermline Athletic in July 2015 and helped the club win the League One title in 2015–16.
+He signed with English non-League side AFC Fylde in July 2018 and then returned to Scotland to sign for Partick Thistle in January 2019.
+He won another League One title with Partick Thistle in 2020–21 before joining Kelty Hearts.
+He was named on the PFA Scotland Team of the Year for the second time after Hearts won the Scottish League Two title at the end of the 2021–22 season and left the club the following summer.

 Career

 Port Vale

 Born in Blackpool, Cardle played for Lytham Juniors in his youth alongside Joe Anyon.
-Both players signed for Burnley as schoolboys.
+Both players signed as schoolboys for Burnley.
 In July 2003, 16-year-old Cardle signed for League One club Port Vale as an apprentice.
-Cardle made his senior debut on 10 September 2005, in a 2–0 defeat to Scunthorpe United.
+Cardle made his senior debut on 10 September 2005 in a 2–0 defeat to Scunthorpe United.
 He made nine appearances in the 2005–06 campaign, and ten appearances in 2006–07.
 In May 2007, he signed a one-year extension to his contract.

-In August 2007, Cardle signed on loan for Scottish First Division outfit Clyde until Christmas.
+In August 2007, Cardle signed on loan for Scottish First Division club Clyde until Christmas.
 He made his debut on 1 September against Dundee, but was sent off 25 minutes into the game.
 He made ten appearances in all competitions, the final one being against Montrose in the Scottish Cup in November 2007.
-He was taken off with an injury, and failed to recover before his loan spell ended.
+He was taken off with an injury and failed to recover before his loan spell ended.
 Back at Vale Park, he played nine games in 2007–08.